Please ensure Javascript is enabled for purposes of website accessibility

 I have a blue badge which has improved my quality of life dramatically!
 I am so grateful for it.
 But I am still feeling slightly isolated.
 I have plenty of friends who are amazing but our energy levels simply don’t match up.
 It’s hard for people to understand why I sleep 26 hours a day or why I slur my words when I’m tired or appear in slow motion – as a 19 - year old most my friends are out clubbing till 6am.
 I’m sure if you’ve ever experienced an invisible chronic health condition you are used to the ‘oh really, you can’t do that?’ and the ‘you really don’t look disabled’ comments that come along with the disability.

 So basically, cut a long story short, I’d love to start being proactive in a positive way, to meet people with similar conditions to my own & share our experiences.
-My doctor alone has met 1 person with tourettes in 29 years of practicing medicine, and as for ME/CFS, I feel they are very misunderstood conditions.
+My doctor alone has met 1 person with Tourettes in 29 years of practicing medicine, and as for ME/CFS, I feel they are very misunderstood conditions.
 (No, not everyone is tired in the same way I am), (No, exercising excessively won’t help, as it is not down to laziness!)
 I’m hoping that with a little insight into my life, it could help improve others’ and my own mental and physical health!

 It’s okay to feel shitty sometimes: I spent yesterday crying – as going back to uni with Tourettes, anxiety and fatigue is my idea of hell.
 For me, my own negativity tends to bring me down so…